need4swede/wiki-go/data/documents/playback/trident-player/subtitles/document.md

 | **VobSub** | DVD subtitles |
 | **DVB** | Broadcast subtitles |

-All subtitle formats are rendered directly by Neptune - no server processing or burn-in required.
+All formats render locally.
+The server doesn't have to burn subtitles into the video.

 ## Styled Subtitles

-### Full ASS/SSA Support
+### ASS/SSA

-Neptune renders ASS subtitles with their intended styling:
+Trident renders ASS subtitles with libass, the same renderer desktop players use, so styling comes through intact:

-- **Fonts** - Custom typefaces as the creator intended
+- **Fonts**: Custom typefaces if the file embeds them
-- **Colors** - Primary, secondary, outline, and shadow colors
+- **Colors**: Primary, secondary, outline, and shadow colors
-- **Positioning** - Text anywhere on screen (9-point alignment grid + absolute positioning)
+- **Positioning**: 9-point alignment grid plus absolute positioning
-- **Effects** - Bold, italic, underline, strikethrough, borders, shadows
+- **Effects**: Bold, italic, underline, strikethrough, borders, shadows

-No more plain white text when the subtitle creator intended something more.

-### Perfect for Anime

-Anime fan-subs with elaborate styling display beautifully.
-Signs, styled dialog, and on-screen text all render as intended.
+This is what makes anime fan-subs render the way the typesetter intended, with styled signs and on-screen text.

-## Instant Track Switching
+## Track Switching

-Switch subtitle tracks instantly during playback:
-- Change languages on the fly
-- Toggle between full subtitles and signs-only
-- Turn subtitles off instantly
-- No rebuffering required

-Neptune pre-loads all subtitle tracks, so switching is immediate - including image-based formats like PGS and VobSub.
+Switch subtitle tracks during playback.
+All tracks (including image-based formats like PGS and VobSub) are pre-loaded, so the switch is immediate.

 ## Multiple Languages

-If your file contains multiple subtitle tracks, Neptune shows them all:
+If a file contains multiple subtitle tracks, Trident lists them all with:

 - Language name
 - Track type (Full, Signs, Forced, SDH)
-- Format indicator
+- Format

-Select the track you want from the playback pill (swipe up/down during playback).
+Open the [Playback Menu](/playback/playback-menu) (swipe down during playback) to choose a track.

 ## External Subtitles

-Neptune supports external subtitle files from your Jellyfin server:
-- Automatically detected
-- Displayed alongside embedded tracks
-- Marked as "External" in the track list

-## Subtitle Delay

-Adjust subtitle timing during playback if subtitles are out of sync with the video:
-- **Positive delay** displays subtitles later
-- **Negative delay** displays subtitles earlier
+External subtitle files attached on your Jellyfin server are picked up alongside embedded tracks.
+They're marked **External** in the track list.

+## Timing and Position

+If subtitles are out of sync with the video, open the Playback Menu's Subtitles tab and use **Timing** to shift them up to 5 seconds either way while you watch.
+The offset applies to the current file only.

+**Position** raises subtitles off the bottom edge, useful for keeping captions clear of letterbox bars or burned-in text.
+Styled ASS subtitles keep their typesetting anchored when repositioned.

 ## Character Encoding

-Neptune handles multiple character encodings automatically:
+Trident handles common encodings:

 - UTF-8, UTF-16
 - ISO-8859-1 (Latin)
 - Big5 (Chinese Traditional)
 - GB-18030 (Chinese Simplified)

-If characters appear garbled, the subtitle file may use an unsupported encoding.
-Re-encoding as UTF-8 resolves most issues.
+If characters appear garbled, the file likely uses an unsupported encoding.
+Re-encoding as UTF-8 fixes most cases.

 ## Default Styling

-For subtitles without built-in styling, Neptune provides clean defaults:
+For subtitle formats without their own styling, Trident applies a clean default:

-- Clear white text
+- White text
 - Subtle shadow for readability
-- Positioned at the bottom of the screen
+- Bottom-of-screen position
-- Appropriately sized for TV viewing
+- Sized for TV viewing

-Customize default appearance in **Settings** > **Subtitles** (font size, color, background style, opacity).
+Customize the default in **Settings > User Preferences > Subtitle Style** (font size, color, background style, brightness, position), or from the Style drill-in right in the Playback Menu.